ToolJet/ToolJet/docs/docs/widgets/color-picker.md

 ---
 id: color-picker
-title: Color Picker Component
+title: Color Picker
 ---

-# Color Picker Component
+# Color Picker

-Color Picker component is used to select the desired color from the color picker
+Color Picker widget is used to select the desired color from the color picker

 <div style={{textAlign: 'center'}}>